Skip to content

 Exemptions for electrical and electronic equipment

-Ingredients, materials, and material consumption are the primary areas of focus when producer responsibility is used as a regulatory tool for electronics.
+Substances, materials, and material consumption are the primary areas of focus when producer responsibility is used as a regulatory tool for electronics.
 Therefore, all products dependent on electric currents are generally covered by legislation.
-There are certain exemptions from the rules, and they are primarily motivated by products being covered by other producer responsibility systems, similar legislation, safety considerations, or logistics.
+There are certain exemptions from the rules, and they are primarily motivated by products being covered by similar producer responsibility legislation, safety considerations, or logistics.
 Some product groups, however, are exempted for other reasons.

 Which types of products and equipment are exempted?